 The Grammar and Spelling in Your Post

 Yep, grammar and spelling is still important.
 If you want your customers to respect your business you need to make your posts as a professional as possible.
 If you have horrible grammar and spelling then either have it checked before you send it out or let an employee write the posts for you.
 You might even consider having a professional write your posts, for maximum impact.
 You want your posts to be as entertaining and useful as possible, completely free of spelling and grammar mistakes, and your sales posts to entice everyone that reads it to buy the product.
+It’s very easy to find and use a free grammar checker online, so there is no excuses for having bad grammar!

 Targeting Errors When Posting